yeseniaramirez14/stay-classic/README.md

     3. Service
         - The Service model will allow an employee to create a service appointment.
 To create a service appointment, you need the car's VIN, customer name, date and time, technician completing the service, and the reason for the appointment.
         - The Service model also has two additional properties: is_vip and is_finished
-            - is_vip is how I am able to track if an automobile was in our inventory and now sold
+            - is_vip is how I am able to track if an automobile was in our inventory and now sold okay

 I will install the service app into the inventory microservice and make my models and views to show the list of my model.
 I will write